JCherryA050/phase_1_project/README.md

   - Look at genres that are saturated
   - Look at genres with most votes

-Using data from the iMBD, a count was taken of all of the available genres and comparisons were made.
+The data from the iMDB website was grouped by the genre and, after splicing genres, a function was applied to count the number of movies in each genre.

 ![Bar Plot Depicting Popular Genres](https://github.com/JCherryA050/phase_1_project/blob/main/images/number_of_movies_by_genre_DARK.png)

-The average number of votes per genre was calculated and can be seen in the following figure:
+The average number of votes were gathered and sorted by genre.
+The average of the number of votes was taken for each genre and plotted in the table below:

 ![Bar Plot of the Most Voted Over Genres on iMBD](https://github.com/JCherryA050/phase_1_project/blob/main/images/number_of_genres_DARK.png)